OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:22

-In fact, none of the seven left any children.
+Indeed, none of the seven left any children.
 Last of all, the woman died too.

 ## Mark 12:23